NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Methodology

 We call the collection of such embeddings $Z^{(t)}$.

+Here, we note that although the target point cloud $P_n$ remains unchanged during registration, it is passed as a hint at each iteration, and gets re-encoded to guide the network in reasoning over correspondences as the source point cloud $P_m$ changes.
+Effectively, with this design, the network learns that $P_n$ should remain fixed throughout, which is fundamental to \gls{icp}'s iterative reasoning process.

+Additionally, the second hint ($t=1$) corresponds to the initial alignment estimate used in the initialisation step of \gls{icp} algorithms, and serves as a training signal for NAR-*ICP.
+This enables the model to learn the initialisation, instead of relying on it during inference, addressing a key limitation of traditional \gls{icp} methods.

-\textbf{Processor. }The \textit{processor} network is a \gls{gnn} and is responsible for the major part of the learning process.
-It takes as input the embedding $Z^{(t)}$ from the current step, as well as the previous latent features ${H}^{(t-1)}$ to compute the latent features from the current step using \gls{mpnn} \citep{mpnn, clrs}:
+\textbf{Processor. }The \textit{processor} network is a recurrent \gls{gnn} and is responsible for the major part of the learning process.
+The \gls{gnn}'s message-passing methodology is depicted in \cref{fig:encprocdec}.
+It takes as input the embedding $Z^{(t)}$ from the current step, as well as the previous latent features ${H}^{(t-1)}$ to compute the latent features from the current step using \gls{mpnn} \cite{mpnn, clrs}:

 Where for each node: